siddardhak/Shopping-Reebelo/README.md

 4. This will deploy backend and frontend to the AWS and outputs api url and frontend url on your console.
 5. Frontend url is basically a cloudfront url, this can be further configured to custom domain.

+Once deployed user should be able to access the rest apis for **creating Products and Orders from their postman, get and update calls are done via frontend**